aeriaframework/docs/aeria/condition.md

 ## Introduction

 Conditions are use throughout Aeria to control dynamic behaviors.
-They offer equality, existence, and numeric operators, and negation and logic concatenation can be built using `not`, `and`, and `or`.
+They offer equality, existence, and numeric operators, and logical connectives can be built using `not`, `and`, and `or`.

 **Example:**